homebound-team/truss/README.markdown

 Which can then be used as `Css.m2.someAbbreviation.$`.

-Besides adding one-off additional methods, if your project wants to replace a whole section of Truss's out-of-the-box rules, you can replace an entire section via:
+Besides adding one-off additional methods, if your project wants to replace a whole section of Truss's out-of-the-box methods, you can do this via:

 ```typescript
 const sections = {